How to Grow Giant Pumpkins

 Compost is a good amendment for your soil.
 It improves the soil texture as well as adding nutrients.
 You want a loamy soil that is well-drained so that your plants and fruit don’t rot.
 You can also add well-rotted manure.
 Don’t use fresh manure.
 It will burn the tender roots of your plants in the spring.
 Cow and horse manure is recommended.
 Avoid chicken manure.

-Start Your Seeds Indoors
+How to Start Giant Pumpkin Seeds Indoors

 You should start your seeds indoors 4 weeks before your last frost date.
 Use a peat pot so that you can plant them directly into your garden and not disturb the roots of your vines.
 Fill the pots with potting soil and plant the seeds point down.
 Pumpkins need heat to germinate.
 Use a heat mat under your pots to warm the soil.

-Plant in Mounds
+Plant the Seedling Vines in Mounds

-Plant your vines out in your garden after all danger of frost.
+Plant your seedling vines out in your garden after all danger of frost.
 Vines should be planted in mounds to ensure proper drainage.
 Plant only one vine per mound and space the mounds 20 feet apart.
 Continue mounding the soil over your vines to encourage secondary root growth.
 You want as many roots as possible to support the large vines and fruit.
 Protect your tender vines from wind and cold by surrounding them with a barrier or fence for a few weeks.

 Never water from above your vines.
 The water will splash soil on to the leaves resulting in powdery mildew which will kill the vines.
 You should always water close to the roots at the rate of 1 inch per week, more during dry periods.
 Pumpkins are 90% water.
 Don't let them dry out.